StanleyCuenat/react-play/README.md

+# WORK IN PROGRESS

+## This is a playground for testing multiple stuff, nothing here should be use in production, nothing here should be viewed as something finished :)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.